The-cheeseDOS-Project/cheeseDOS/README.md

 - **Security Policy**: [SECURITY.md](./SECURITY.md)

 ## Legacy GRUB Build
-This is a unsupported unmaintaind older build of cheeseDOS that uses GRUB instead of its own bootloader, you can find the iso [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases/tag/YV8Zr).
+You can find a older build of cheeseDOS that uses GRUB instead of its own bootloader, you can find the iso [here](https://github.com/The-cheeseDOS-Project/cheeseDOS/releases/tag/YV8Zr).
+NOTE: It hit its EOL on Augest 2, 2025.